markjosephcampbell/Multi_Blockchain_Wallet/README.md

 ## Background

-Your new startup is focusing on building a portfolio management system that supports not only traditional assets like gold, silver, stocks, etc, but crypto-assets as well!
+My new startup is focusing on building a portfolio management system that supports not only traditional assets like gold, silver, stocks, etc, but crypto-assets as well!
 The problem is, there are so many coins out there!
-It's a good thing you understand how HD wallets work, since you'll need to build out a system that can create them.
+It's a good thing I understand how HD wallets work, since I needed to build out a system that can create them.

-You're in a race to get to the market.
-There aren't as many tools available in Python for this sort of thing, yet.
+In a race to get to the market, there aren't as many tools available in Python for this sort of thing, yet.
-Thankfully, you've found a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!
-However, you need to integrate the script into your backend with your dear old friend, Python.
+Thankfully, I've found a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!
+However, I needed to integrate the script into my backend with Python.

-Once you've integrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious edge against the competition.

-In this assignment, however, you will only need to get 2 coins working: Ethereum and Bitcoin Testnet.
+In this assignment, I needed to get 2 coins working: Ethereum and Bitcoin Testnet.
-Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets.
+Ethereum keys are the same format on any network, so the Ethereum keys worked with my custom networks or testnets.

 ## Dependencies

-The following dependencies are required for this assignment and were likely already installed as part of your preparation for in-class activities.
+The following dependencies were required for this assignment.

 > **Important:** If you have _not_ already installed the dependencies listed below, you may do so by following the instructions found in the following guides:
   > - [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md)
   > - [Blockchain TX Installation Guide](Resources/Blockchain_TX_Install_Guide.md).

 **Dependencies List:**
-- PHP must be installed on your operating system.
+- PHP was installed on my operating system.

-- You will need to clone the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.
+- I cloned the [`hd-wallet-derive`](https://github.com/dan-da/hd-wallet-derive) tool.

 - [`bit`](https://ofek.github.io/bit/) Python Bitcoin library.